-- tokentype -

-- realm -

-- assigned (bool) Returns assigned (True) or not assigned (False) tokens

-- user (User object) The user, whose token should be displayed

-- serial -

-- active -

-- resolver (basestring) A resolver name, which may contain "" for filtering. - userid (basestring) A userid, which may contain "" for filtering. - rollout state - - sortby (A Token column or a string.)
+- tokentype - - realm - - assigned (bool) Returns assigned (True) or not assigned (False) tokens - user (User object) The user, whose token should be displayed - serial a pattern for matching the serial - active - - resolver (basestring) A resolver name, which may contain "" for filtering. - userid (basestring) A userid, which may contain "" for filtering. - rollout_state - - sortby (A Token column or a string.)
 Sort by a certain Token DB field.
 The default is Token.serial.
 If a string like "serial" is provided, we try to convert it to the DB column. - sortdir (basestring) Can be "asc" (default) or "desc" - psize (int) The size of the page - page (int) The number of the page to view.
 Starts with 1;-)